bio-tools/pub2tools/docs/intro.rst

 For selecting suitable publications and downloading their content, Pub2Tools is leveraging `Europe PMC`_, which among other things allows the `inclusion of preprints <http://blog.europepmc.org/2018/07/preprints.html>`_.

 Publications are downloaded through the `PubFetcher <https://github.com/edamontology/pubfetcher>`_ library, that in addition to Europe PMC supports fetching publication content from other resources as fallback, for example directly from publisher web sites using the given DOI.
-In addition, PubFetcher provides support for downloading the content of links extracted by Pub2Tools and provides a database for storing all downloaded content.
+In addition, PubFetcher provides support for downloading the content of links extracted by Pub2Tools (with support for metadata extraction from some types of links, like code repositories) and provides a database for storing all downloaded content.

 Pub2Tools is also leveraging `EDAMmap <https://github.com/edamontology/edammap>`_, for preprocessing of input free text (including the extraction of links), for downloading and loading of bio.tools content, for `tf–idf <https://en.wikipedia.org/wiki/Tf%E2%80%93idf>`_ support, and of course, for mapping of entries to `EDAM ontology`_ terms.